szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 ### Problems with the Current Solution

-Firstly, I think the current solution is **not self explanatory**, it could use some comments and additional documentation in order for a new developer to understand what's going on.
-Therefore the **maintenance is difficult**, hence the reason for two functions, I simply didn't wanna touch the `read_activities_from_user_input` function when building the journal entry parser functionality. _"- Who knows what's gonna happen??!"_, we all know this situation.
+Firstly, I think the current solution is **not self-explanatory**, it could use some comments and additional documentation for a new developer to understand what's going on.
+Therefore the **maintenance is difficult**, hence the reason for the two functions, I simply didn't wanna touch the `read_activities_from_user_input` function when building the journal entry parser functionality. _"- Who knows what's gonna happen??!"_, we all know this situation.

-The 3 nested `while` loops are pretty much unavoidable with this approach, however as the format of the user input files are getting more complex, the more `while` loops we will need to introduce, making the code **not scalable**.
+The 3 nested `while` loops are pretty much unavoidable with this approach, however as the format of the user input files is getting more complex, the more `while` loops we will need to introduce, making the code **not scalable**.

 Both functions have to change all the time because they **take on more than one responsibility**.
 They read the file, they must be aware of the user input file format.
 Even though there are 2 distinct functions for each of the DataClasses there's still a high chance that both of these functions need to change if the format of Activity or the format of JournalEntry changes.

 The dependency on the file opening function and their imperative nature makes these code blocks **difficult to test**.

-And finally, there's quite a lot of repetition going on, both functions have bunch of common elements so the code **is not DRY**.
+And finally, there's quite a lot of repetition going on, both functions have a bunch of common elements so the code **is not DRY**.

 ### Repository Tag

-You can check out the entire code for the _Current Solution_ on [here](https://github.com/szabikr/habit-tracker/tree/v1.0.0), it's Tag v1.0.0.
+You can check out the entire code for the _Current Solution_ [here](https://github.com/szabikr/habit-tracker/tree/v1.0.0), it's Tag v1.0.0.

 ### Solution

 Perhaps the main issue is that we are processing the file line by line.
 A better approach would be to load the entire contents of the file into memory.
 A `List[str]` representing the lines of the file would be ideal.
 Would like to mention that the largest file so far is `6.5KB`, if and when the file size grows so that it's not efficient to load all of it into memory then I'll consider using a generator function instead.

-A function that solves this issue might look something like:
+A function that solves this issue might look something like this:

 ```python
 import logging